V4Fire/Core/src/core/cache/decorators/persistent/README.md

 import { asyncLocal } from 'core/kv-storage';

 import SimpleCache from 'core/cache/simple';
-import PersistentWrapper from 'core/cache/persistent';
+import addPersistent from 'core/cache/persistent';

 const options = {
   persistentTTL: (60).seconds(),
-  readFromMemoryStrategy: 'always',
   initializationStrategy: 'active',
 };

 const
-  persistentCache = await new PersistentWrapper(new SimpleCache(), asyncLocal, options).getInstance();
+  persistentCache = await addPersistent(new SimpleCache(), asyncLocal, options);

 // If we "reload" the cache from the storage by using the browser reloading or another way,
 // these saved values can be "restored" from the storage only for the next 60 seconds